S-W-Williams/Advanced-Interview-Topics/README.md

 	- degree means number of unvisited adjacent
 ```
 Significance of Warnsdorf's rule:
 - Although the Hamiltonian path problem is NP-hard in general, on many graphs that occur in practice this heuristic is able to successfully locate a solution in linear time.
-The knight's tour is a special case.
+The knight's tour is a special case (Wikipedia).